21daniels/CS-2019-Review/index.md

 ```

 #### Question 21
-Karel will keep spinning to the left infinitely
+Karel will keep spinning to the left infinitely.

 #### Question 22
 ```java